1 Teenager Killed, 2 Others Hurt In Early Morning Marshfield Crash

 Firefighters removed the 16-year-old driver from the car and took him to an area hospital.

-A 17-year-old male passenger, later identified as Nicholas Wanderly of Norwell, was declared dead at the scene.
+A 17-year-old male passenger, later identified as Nicholas Wanderley of Norwell, was declared dead at the scene.
 Another passenger, a 16-year-old boy was taken to South Shore Hospital with serious injuries.

+Nicholas was a junior at Norwell High School.
+He participated in the school’s football, basketball, soccer, and jazz band programs.

+“The worst thing we can do is lose a young person.
+We spend all our time educating and building community and preparing people for their future so anytime we lose a student it is a devastating loss to our community,” said Norwell Public Schools Superintendent Matthew Keegan.

 Preliminary investigation shows the car appears to have been driving south on Forest Street when the driver crossed the double yellow line and hit a tree.